 APP 3 – Collection of Solicited Personal Information

 It is necessary for us to collect personal information from patients and sometimes from others associated with their health care in order to attend to the patient’s health needs and for associated administrative purposes.
 ‘Personal information’ is any information recorded about a person where their identity is known or could be reasonably worked out.
 We will be fair in the way we collect information about our patients.
-This information is generally collected directly from our patients, but from time to time we may receive patient information from other sources.
+This information is generally collected directly from our patients, but from time to time we may receive patient information from other sources including, but not limited to, other healthcare practitioners and healthcare services.
 When this occurs we will, wherever possible, make sure you know we have received this information.
 Personal information also includes clinical imaging (see ‘Policy on Patient Clinical Imaging’) and web log files (see ‘Website Data Collection’).
 If you are unwilling to provide any of the information we request, please discuss it with us.
 In certain circumstances this may require you to seek professional services elsewhere and not from us.

 Health information is ‘sensitive information’ for the purposes of privacy legislation.
 This means that generally your consent will be sought to collect such health information that is necessary to make an accurate medical diagnosis, prescribe appropriate treatment and to be proactive in your health care.